gSchool/DNA-release-3/01-welcome/01-intro.md

  ##### !question

-I understand that all information within this course will need to be completed by Wednesday, September 22nd **and receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 103 certificate of completion:
+I understand that all information within this course will need to be completed by **Wednesday, November 17th** and **receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 103 certificate of completion:

  ##### !end-question